Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Selector places a new named shape with evolution SELECTED to the given label.
 By the given context shape (main shape, which contains a selected sub-shape), its evolution and naming structure the selector creates a "name" of the selected shape – unique description how to find a selected topology.

-After any modification of a context shape and updating of the corresponding naming structure, you must call the TNaming_Selector::Solve method.
-If the naming structure is right, then the selector automatically updates the selected shape in the corresponding named shape, else it fails.
+After any modification of a context shape and updating of the corresponding naming structure, you must call the method *TNaming_Selector::Solve*.
+If the naming structure is correct, the selector automatically updates the selected shape in the corresponding named shape, else it fails.

 @subsubsection occt_ocaf_5_2_5 Exploring shape evolution

-The class TNaming_Tool provides a toolkit to read current data contained in the attribute.
+The class *TNaming_Tool* provides a toolkit to read current data contained in the attribute.

-If you need to create a topological attribute for existing data, use the method NamedShape.
+If you need to create a topological attribute for existing data, use the method *NamedShape*.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 class MyPkg_MyClass